 Web Form Design in the Wild, Part I

-[Editor’s Note: Parts of this article were originally published on Luke Wroblewski’s Functioning Form site.]
+Parts of this article were originally published on Luke Wroblewski’s Functioning Form site on September 5, 2007.

 Whenever I’m asked why I obsess over the details of Web forms, I quickly respond, “It’s because form design really matters.”
 Run an e-commerce site?
 Forms broker checkout and, as a result, your sales.
 Building social software?
 Forms control the gates of membership.
 Manage a Web application?
 Forms allow data to be added and manipulated.